Erudika/scoold/README.md

 ## Serving static files from a CDN

 Scoold will serve static files (JS, CSS, fonts) from the same domain where it is deployed.
-You can configure the `para.cdn_url` to enable serving those files from a CDN.
+You can configure the `scoold.cdn_url` to enable serving those files from a CDN.
 The value of the CDN URL *must not* end in "/".

 ## SMTP configuration